-As a trial lawyer Scott concentrates heavily in the areas of personal injury, catastrophic injury and wrongful death.
-At the inception of his career Scott spent years practicing in the field of insurance defense litigation, initially on behalf of a major U.S. corporation and later on behalf of a number of major national insurance companies.
-The types of cases Scott defended included, but was not limited to: motor vehicle collisions, assaults, pharmaceutical error and asbestos defense.
+For the past decade, Scott's practice has focused on personal injury, catastrophic accident and wrongful death cases.
+However, Scott spent the first years of his legal career representing national insurance companies and corporations.
+During that time, Scott defended motor vehicle collisions, assaults, pharmaceutical errors and asbestos cases.
 The asbestos defense work was particularly complex and involved the defense of various companies that had distributed asbestos containing products during the 1930s through 1970s.
 This was mass tort litigation with specialized calendars and specially assigned judges in both the Circuit Court for Baltimore City, which handled all cases arising in the State of Maryland, and the Superior Court of the District of Columbia.
 Scott was a key player in this litigation often taking lead in depositions that involved in excess of thirty attorneys and in cases for which many millions of dollars were at stake.
-While working as an insurance defense litigator Scott handled hundreds of cases and became intimately familiar with the decision making processes involved in evaluating and handling personal injury claims from the perspective of major insurance carriers.
+Scott handled hundreds of cases and became intimately familiar with the decision making processes used by major insurance carriers evaluating and handling personal injury claims.

 Scott is admitted to Maryland Bar, the District of Columbia Bar, the United States District Court for the District of Maryland and the United States District Court for the District of Columbia.
 He is also a member of the District of Columbia Trial Lawyers Association, Prince George’s County Bar Association and National Trial Lawyers Association.